 MIDDLE EAST AND NORTH AFRICA PROGRAM COORDINATOR

 Sherif Mansour is an Egyptian-American democracy and human rights activist.
-Before joining CPJ, he worked with Freedom House, in Washington, D.C., where he managed advocacy trainings for activists from the Middle East and North Africa.
+Before joining CPJ, he worked with Freedom House, in Washington, D.C., where he managed advocacy training for activists from the Middle East and North Africa.
 In 2010, Mansour co-founded the Egyptian Association for Change, a Washington-based nonprofit group that mobilizes Egyptians in the U.S. to support democracy and human rights in Egypt.
 He has monitored the Egyptian elections for the Ibn Khaldun Center for Development Studies and has worked as a freelance journalist.
 In 2004, he was honored by the Al-Kalema Center for Human Rights for his work in defending freedom of expression in Egypt.
 Mansour has authored several articles and conducted research studies on civil society and the role of the new media and civil society in achieving democracy.
 He was named one of the top 99 young foreign policy professionals in 2013 by the Diplomatic Courier.
 He received his master's in international relations from the Fletcher School at Tufts University and his bachelor's in education from Al-Azhar University in Cairo.
 He speaks Arabic fluently.

 MIDDLE EAST AND NORTH AFRICA RESEARCH ASSOCIATE